 Casinos want to make sure that you meet the rollover requirement based on random results, not on your skill.
 After all, they gave you that money.
 For a casino to have fair chances to get it back, the contributions are higher on games of chance like slot machines.
 In this case, you are likely to bet more on slots and reduce your wagering requirement faster, but the results of your bets are 100% random.

-If you think about it, some players have the capacity to deposit £1,000.
-If they receive 10% match-up of £1,000, and bet £1,000 and win, it puts the casino in financial trouble.
+If you think about it, some players can deposit £1,000.
+If they receive a 10% match-up of £1,000, and bet £1,000 and win, it puts the casino in financial trouble.
 This is why they control the maximum bet.
 Clients who participate in the promotion have no chance to win a major jackpot because their max bet is limited to £5 per round.

 At some online casinos, the maximum bet is not £5, but rather a percentage of your existing balance.
 For example, some casinos allow you to bet as high as 30% of your existing bonus balance.
 If you have £20 to begin with, 30% of that is £6.
 You can bet £6 for that round instead of the common limit of £5.
 If you win £6, your balance is now £26.
 30% of £26 is £7.8, so you can bet that much for this round.